COP3530/edugator-content/graphs/graph-terminology/lesson.md

 We've only scratched the surface of graph theory and there are many more advanced algorithms and topics to explore which we will go over in a future module.

 If you'd like to play around with the code provided in this lesson, it has been attached to this lesson as `trees.cpp`.
 Feel free to modify the code and test it out with different graphs!

+Lesson content written with AI assistance.

+Find a mistake?
+Open an issue on [GitHub](https://github.com/COP3530/edugator-content/issues)!